salemon/robotic_chess_player/README.md

 4. Click `Confirm` to make the system search for the best chess move and perform that move through driving the robotic arm.

 ### 5. Shut down process
-To close the system, just go to every opened terminals from above steps and hit `Crtl+c`.
+To close the system, just go to every terminal which was opened by following the steps above and hit `Crtl+c`.

 ## Automatically collecting image data
 We built a feature to automatically image the chess board and chess pieces to collect data and train the neural network.